 - Clinical investigators with expertise in the treatment and prevention of HIV-related opportunistic infections

 - Active clinicians with extensive experience managing persons with HIV and their opportunistic infections

 Panel members critically evaluate new information and prepare guideline revisions.
-The successful candidates will serve a 3-year term with appointments, with potential for reappointment for additional terms.
+The successful candidates will serve a 3-year term with appointments usually starting in October, with potential for reappointment for additional terms.

 The Panel is a Working Group of the Office of AIDS Research Advisory Council of the National Institutes of Health.
 The Panel is composed of more than 100 members who are clinicians, researchers, academicians, and Department of Health and Human Services (HHS) representatives with expertise in HIV and opportunistic infection management in the United States.

-The Panel subgroups meet every 1 to 3 months via teleconference to review and critically evaluate emerging scientific data relating to their pathogen(s) subgroup, and to propose revisions to the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV, which is found at https://clinicalinfo.hiv.gov/en/guidelines/adult-and-adolescent-opportunistic-infection/whats-new-guidelines.
+The Panel subgroups meet every 1 to 3 months via teleconferencing to review and critically evaluate emerging scientific data relating to their pathogen(s) subgroup, and to propose revisions to the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV.

-Panel members are not financially compensated for their time commitment and effort.
+Panel members are not financially compensated for their time commitment.